Estimated reading time: 5 minutes

 How to select the optimal risk model

-After defining the relevant metrics, we can compare the models to select the optimal risk model for decision making.
+After defining the relevant metrics, we compare the models to select the optimal risk model for decision making.
 We search for the lowest average cost, while at the same time requiring a minimum level of accuracy.
 The accuracy could depend on regulatory or our own quality standards.
 For now we choose a maximum validation distance of 4%, which is considered an upper bound underBIS/Basel accuracy quality standards1

 Example: Interest rate risk model comparison